Sei-Lisa/LSL-PyOptimizer/README.md

 ```
 list lazy_list_set(list target, integer index, list value)
 ```
-then the optimizer will use yours rather than defining it twice as Firestorm does.
+then the optimizer will use yours rather than defining it twice as Firestorm does (leading to a duplicate identifier error).

 For compatibility with Firestorm, when the index is greater than the number of elements in the list, the intermediate values are filled with integer zeros.
 If you don't want that, you may have a reason to override it.
 But best is to stay away from this syntax altogether, as the counterpart of using `mylist[index]` to read an element doesn't work, because the system doesn't know what type to extract it as (i.e. which of the `llList2XXX` functions to use to do the extraction).